 Katherine M. Aizpuru graduated cum laude from Harvard Law School in 2014.
-While in law school, Ms. Aizpuru held positions as Executive Submissions Editor of the Harvard Journal of Law & Gender and as a Board Member of Law Students for Reproductive Justice.
-Ms. Aizpuru graduated with High Honors from Swarthmore College in 2010 with a B.A. in Political Science and a minor in Chinese Language and Literature.
+While in law school, Ms. Aizpuru held positions on the Executive Board of the Harvard Journal of Law & Gender and the Board of Law Students for Reproductive Justice.
+Ms. Aizpuru earned her Bachelor of Arts with High Honors from Swarthmore College in 2010, with a major in Political Science and minor in Chinese.
 She is a member of Phi Beta Kappa.

 Ms. Aizpuru is a member of the District of Columbia, Massachusetts, and New York state bars.
-She is also admitted to practice before the United States Court of Appeals for the Fourth Circuit and the United States District Court for the District of Maryland.
+She is admitted to practice before numerous federal courts.